semanticart/neighborly.js/README.md

 running tests
 -------------

 To run the tests, open tests/test.html.
-You'll need an internet connection so that the tests can load some external resources (qunit and its dependencies, and prototype).
+You'll need an internet connection so that the tests can load some external resources (qunit and its dependencies, etc.).
 You can run these tests on a per-browser basis by opening the test.html in whichever browser you want to test.

 filing bugs / contributing (won't you be my neighbor?)